taylorpaisie/2025_GSEMOR_Denovo_Assembly/docs/_pages/step2.md

     <figcaption>FastQC graph output for trimmed reverse reads</figcaption>
 </figure>

+   * We can open these html files in our gitpod environment by running:
+   `$ python3 -m http.server 8080`

+   * Then selecting "Open Preview" and a directory listing for the files will come up

 #### Move trimmed fastq files to the trimmed fastq directory:
 `$ mv *trim* ../trimmed_fastq`